 To provide meaningful instruction and training, classes are limited in size.
 Standard lecture classes average 24 students.
-The maximum class size for lecture classes is 34 students.
+The maximum class size is 24 students.

 Laboratory classes enable students to receive hands-on training using equipment similar to that used by business and industry.
-To ensure that students receive the necessary time and attention to build experience and confidence, typical laboratory classes average 20 students per instructor.
-The maximum class size for laboratory classes is 24 students.
+To ensure that students receive the necessary time and attention to build experience and confidence, the student-teacher ratio for laboratory classes is a maximum of 24:1.